Colony of Queensland

 Major Edmund Lockyer discovered outcrops of coal along the banks of the upper Brisbane River in 1825.[1]

 In 1839, transportation of convicts ceased, culminating in the closure of the Brisbane penal settlement.
-In 1842, the free settlement was permitted.[citation needed] In the same year Andrew Petrie reported favourable grazing conditions and decent forests to the north of Brisbane, which led shortly to the arrival of settlers to Fraser Island and the Cooloola coast region.[2]
+In 1842, free settlement was permitted.[citation needed] In the same year Andrew Petrie reported favourable grazing conditions and decent forests to the north of Brisbane, which led shortly to the arrival of settlers to Fraser Island and the Cooloola coast region.[2]

 Immigrants aboard the Artemisia arrived at the colony of Moreton Bay in 1848.